NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

  2. Each requirement spans other requirements.
 These can be:

-    - Providers: Other functions with requirements on their own.
+    - Providers: Other functions with requirements of their own.
     - User input processed by the configuration, which is immediately tested for correctness.
     - Production rules, also derived from the configuration.